The way we choose to see the world creates the world we see.— Barry Neil Kaufman

-What do you see when you look at the imagine above?
+What do you see when you look at the image to the right?
 A duck?
 A rabbit?
 Both?
 If you see the image as one of these options — a duck, let’s say — are the other ways in which you could see the image — as a rabbit, or as both a duck and rabbit — somehow “not true”?
 If multiple ways of seeing the image are possible, which one of them do you prefer?
-Which one works better for you, and why?
+Which one works better for you, in a manner of speaking?

-While these questions may seem a bit silly in regards to an image (You may well be asking yourself, “Do I see a duck, a rabbit, or both … what does it matter?”), I contend that the considerations they represent have significant implications in all aspects our day-to-day lives, including our relationships.
+While these kinds of questions may seem a bit silly when we’re talking about an image (You may be asking yourself, “Do I see a duck, a rabbit, or both … what does it matter?”), I contend that the considerations they represent have significant implications in our day-to-day lives.
 To quote Barry Neil Kaufman, “The way we choose to see the world creates the world we see.”
-In my own experience, I’ve noticed over and over again that what I choose to see in myself and the world around me, including other people — in what they say, and what they do — has a profound influence on the ways in which I’m able to respond and interact.
-Seeing multiple possibilities for meaning in any given experience gives me a wider range of possible responses; I’m often able to choose one of the more useful options, then.
+In my own experience, I’ve noticed over and over again that what I choose to see in myself and the world around me, including other people — what they say, and what they do — has a profound influence on the ways in which I’m able to respond and interact.
+Seeing multiple possibilities for meaning in any given experience gives me a wider range of possible responses; I’m often able to choose one of the more helpful options, then.

 Imagine, for instance, that I am standing at the counter in a coffee shop placing my order and paying for my purchase.
 The cashier doesn’t smile, greet me, inquire how my day is going, or thank me for my business.
 In this situation, I could see the cashier as “rude” or “disrespectful,” and feel slighted, or succumb to my anxious thinking in the form of self-doubt, and worry that I have done something wrong.
 With these interpretations as context, I might snap at the cashier for being “rude,” or keep my mouth shut and leave the coffee shop disgruntled, either way muttering under my breath as I stride out the door, vowing never to order from that person again.
 I might feel embarrassed, thinking that I did something to offend the cashier, and accuse myself yet again of being a “loser” in social situations as I shuffle back to my car, berating myself.